 During post-production of an image, there are instances when you are trying to edit a particular area of the image to make it feel much more realistic.
 But this turns out to be a long stressful work as the slightest change in one area starts affecting the whole visual.

 This can be easily solved through better control that one gets with the RAW files.
 In the case of professional photography, you take control of every element of your photography, and the RAW file formates scale this ability to the next level.

 More Range Of Colours

-The ability to capture shades of colour for each file type is different.
-The more colours one can save the more natural the image is.
+The ability to capture shades of color for each file type is different.
+The more colors one can save the more natural the image is.

-The most common file type, JPEG can store up to 256 shades of colour, on the other hand, RAW files can save more than 65000 shades of colours.
+The most common file type, JPEG can store up to 256 shades of color, on the other hand, RAW files can save more than 65000 shades of color.